RenatoMaynard/Renato/README.md

 In this space, I share my academic work and personal projects, focusing primarily on Operations Research models and algorithms.
 I believe that knowledge should be shared openly, and I'm committed to making my work accessible to anyone interested in this fascinating field.

-I strive to present my projects in a comprehensive and understandable way.
-Each model or algorithm has a dedicated README that includes a detailed explanation, potential applications, and, where applicable, references to academic papers or other resources.
-I hope that these resources can help others in their learning journey or research.

 ## 🎯 My Objectives

 While this GitHub repository serves as a platform for me to share my academic endeavors and explorations, my larger goal is to contribute to the collective knowledge in Operations Research.
-I hope that my work here sparks curiosity and fosters a culture of continuous learning and collaboration.

 ## 🤝 Let's Connect